visibou/lunarinjector/README.md

 Lunar is a safe and easy to use DLL Injector.

 ## Info
-Lunar shows you all the available processes and **DOESN'T** get's flagged by Windows Defender.
+Lunar shows you all the available processes and **DOESN'T** gets flagged by Windows Defender.
 Other anti-virus might flag it, but it's 100% safe to use.

 ## Preview